uwu-qwe/UwO_QoL_Mod_Release/README.md

 • Automatic deletion of player kobolds who have left the lobby.
 (Has to be actively running to keep check of player kobolds, turning it on/off will just restart it.)
   *(Can only be turned on if you're the host)*

-• Anti-grab - Nobody can grab you when it's activated, but you also can't grab anyone else.
+• Anti-grab - Nobody can grab you when it's activated.
 (Ideal if you're afk, also has the side effect of preventing you from being spawn-stack grabbed)
   *(Can be turned on in any lobby)*

 • Ragdoll-toggler - Toggle ragdolling on/off.